hcduffey/candyland/README.md

 ## Project Overview

 A simple browser-based version of the Candyland game.
-Candlyland is a classic board game that was first published in 1949.
-Its aim is to provide a fun game that young children can play without knowing how to count.
+Candyland is a classic board game that was first published in 1949.
+Its aim is to provide a fun game that young children can play without knowing how to count or read.

 ## Getting Started

 The game can be accessed at https://hcduffey.github.io/candyland/.

 The page loads with the game ready to play and set to Player 1's turn.
-Moves are made by clicking a "Draw" button to draw a card.
+Moves are made by first clicking the "Draw" button to draw a card.
 That player then clicks the nearest gameboard square to their game piece that matches the color of the square on the drawn card.
 The first player to make it to the end of the board wins.

 Click the Reset button at any time to start a new game.

 ### Shortcut through Gumdrop Pass

-If a player lands on the purple square nearest Gum Drop Pass, their game piece advances through the "shortcut" through the Pass illustrated by the dotted lined squares.
+If a player lands on the purple square nearest Gum Drop Pass, their game piece advances through the "shortcut" through the secret path illustrated by the dotted lined squares.

 ### Winning the Game

 The first player to reach the Candy Castle at the end of the board wins the game.
-Note: the Candy Castle square is any color.
+Note: the Candy Castle square can be any color.

 ## Screenshots